Mountain lion killed by Colorado jogger was an orphaned kitten

 The mountain lion killed in Colorado by a runner who said he was in life-and-death struggle was an orphaned kitten, state wildlife officials said on Friday.

-The big cat that attacked Travis Kauffman in Colorado Springs on Feb.
+The big cat that attacked Travis Kauffman in Fort Collins on Feb.
 4 was a male, between 4 and 5 months old, based on an examination of the animal's teeth, a necropsy performed by Colorado Parks and Wildlife veterinarians found.

 At the time of the attack, it probably weighed between 35 and 40 pounds, the veterinarians found.
 By the time of the necropsy, the mountain lion's remains were only 24 pounds, because it was partially eaten — most likely by its two surviving siblings, Colorado Parks and Wildlife spokesman Jason Clay said.